SebastianStadil/aws_eks_cluster/README.md

 1. Add your AWS access and secret keys to `terraform.tfvars(.json)`, or enter them at the run time prompts. (scalr_aws_access_key, scalr_aws_secret_key)
 1. Run `terraform init;terraform apply` and watch the magic happen.

-## Using with Scalr Next-Gen as Remote Backend
+## Using with Scalr as the remote backend

 1. Pull the repo
-1. Create a CLI workspace in Scalr Next-Gen and configure the backend to match in main.tf.
+1. Create a CLI workspace in Scalr and configure the backend to match in main.tf.
-1. Create an TF API token in Scalr Next-Gen and add it to ~/.terraformrc.
+1. Create an TF API token in Scalr and add it to ~/.terraformrc.
-1. In Scalr Workspace add Terraform variables and values as follows (note that terraform.tfvars(.json) in the template is not used with a remote backend).
+1. In Scalr workspace add Terraform variables and values as follows (note that terraform.tfvars(.json) in the template is not used with a remote backend).
    1. region
    1. cluster_name
    1. instance_type